Welcome to the second in my series of posts on the materials used to make bicycle frames.

-In future posts I’ll be looking at aluminium, titanium and wood, plus any other materials I discover in the meantime.
+In future posts I’ll be looking at aluminium, plus any other materials I discover in the meantime.

 I do hope you’re finding the series interesting.
 Please do share it with your own personal peletons (or just click one of the buttons below).

 I look forward to welcoming you back to Sportive Cyclist soon.
 Until then, I hope your road surface remains smooth and the wind is always at your back.